thunderseethe/sana/README.md

 At compile time, Sana:

-- Constructs an deterministic state automata from the token definitions
+- Constructs a deterministic state automata from the token definitions
 - Generates IR from the automata
 - Compiles IR into Rust code